Boise State vs. San Jose State: Sportsbook promo codes, odds, spread, over/under - January 5

 Boise State vs. San Jose State Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup posted on individual sportsbooks.
+Take a look at the odds, spread and over/under for this matchup available at several sportsbooks.

 |Favorite